-Black Construction, headquartered in Devils Lake, was chosen to handle all site preparation, including grading, footings, utilities installation and preparing the aggregate specified for the foundation of the school’s parking lot.
+Black Construction was chosen to handle all site preparation, including grading, footings, utilities installation and preparing the aggregate specified for the foundation of the school’s parking lot.
 The company also engineered and installed the sand footings that serve as the foundation for the new school building.

 This required installation of several thousand feet of drain tile, positioned 6 to 8 ft. beneath the entire 80 acres, before excavation and earthmoving equipment could even access the site.
 “Once we got things dried out, we were able to establish good roads to and from the site,” says Black.

 At that point, excavation crews were able to come in to scrape, load, haul, replace and level more than 60,000 yds. of dirt before the footings for the school’s foundation could be dug.

 In addition to the school building site, Black Construction was responsible for preparing the 550-ft.-long by 180-ft.-wide parking lot.
 This process involved installing more than 3,000 yds. of gravel aggregate fabric, including storm sewer, beneath what would eventually become a smooth paved surface with the capacity to accommodate 150 vehicles.